-Facts on 'bute', pain drug found in horsemeatFebruary 14th, 2013 in Other /
+Facts on 'bute', pain drug found in horsemeatFebruary 14, 2013 in Medicine & Health / Other

 Phenylbutazone, a painkiller for horses, can cause blood disorders in humans but at doses much higher than any one person is likely to ingest from eating horsemeat.

 Better known as bute, the drug was used in the 1950s to treat arthritis and gout in humans, but has since been withdrawn from pharmacy shelves.

 "It was found to be dangerous for humans, so for decades it has only been used as a veterinary drug," said World Health Organisation food safety expert Peter Ben Embarek.

 The United States' Food and Drug Administration has banned the drug's use in food-producing animals, including dairy cows.

 In Europe, a law requires a passport for every horse to declare whether or not it is destined for the abattoir—in which case it may not consume any on a long list of prohibited medicines that include bute.